ulle-app/studio/README.md

 5.  **Access the application:**
     Open your browser and navigate to `http://localhost:9002` (or the port specified in your terminal output).

 That's it!
-You should have the Fridge Feast application running locally.
+You should have the Jhatpat Recipes application running locally.